tlverse/tlverse-handbook/01-intro.Rmd

 focus of (i.e., "targeting of") the scientific question at hand, running counter to the current culture problem of "convenience statistics," which opens the door to biased estimation, misleading analytic results, and erroneous discoveries.
-Targeted Learning embraces the fundamentals that formalized the field of statistics, notably including the notions that a statistical model must represent real knowledge about the experiment that generated the data and that a target parameter represents what we are seeking to learn from the data as a feature of the distribution that generated it [@vdl2014entering].
-In this way, Targeted Learning defines a truth and establishes a principled standard for estimation, thereby curtailing our all-too-human biases (e.g., hindsight bias, confirmation bias, and outcome bias) from infiltrating our objective analytic efforts.
+Targeted Learning (TL) embraces the fundamentals that formalized the field of statistics, notably including the notions that a statistical model must represent real knowledge about the experiment that generated the data and that a target parameter represents what we are seeking to learn from the data as a feature of the distribution that generated it [@vdl2014entering].
+In this way, TL defines a truth and establishes a principled standard for estimation, thereby curtailing our all-too-human biases (e.g., hindsight bias, confirmation bias, and outcome bias) from infiltrating our objective analytic efforts.